 Adding the ISE arrays to Violin’s flash storage product lineup will immediately meet the needs of a greater variety of customers and provide the industry with a wide range of solutions spanning from terabytes to multiple petabytes with enterprise-class performance, features, and reliability.

-Violin intends to integrate its own extreme performance technology with X-IO price/-performance value to deliver transformational economics for organizations of any size.
-With the addition of X-IO’s experienced storage engineering team, Violin will fully support the current installed base of more than 8,000 ISE X-IO arrays.
+Violin intends to integrate its own extreme performance technology with the price/-performance value to deliver transformational economics for organizations of any size.
+With the addition of an experienced storage engineering team, Violin will fully support the current installed base of more than 8,000 ISE arrays.